-Because of the situation with the coronavirus, the Thiel Gallery is temporary closed for visitors during the period Mars 24 to April 13.
+Because of the situation with the coronavirus, the Thiel Gallery is closed temporarily.
 The Cafe Monika Ahlberg is also closed during this time.
 We follow how the situation develops and hope that we soon can open the museum for visitors again.

-The museum’s art collection and exhibitions will be available digitally during this time through social media, newsletters and on our website.
+The museum’s art collection and exhibitions will be available digitally during this time through social media and on our website.

 From December 15, the Thiel Gallery will be reached by bus 67 instead of bus 69.
 The new bus route will pass Skansen instead of Kaknästornet, which it did before.
 You can find the new timetable here.

 It's also possible to get to the Thiel Gallery by boat 80, the stop is called Blockhusudden and is located just a ten minute walk from the museum.
 You can find the timetable here (valid from January 1, 2020)

 During December and New Year our opening hours will differ from regular hours.

 On Thursday 12/12, 19/12, 26/12, and 2/1, the museum closes at 17.